-At that moment an idea struck Zero mind, “I just thought of something I have to try.
+At that moment, an idea struck Zero’s mind, “I just thought of something I have to try.
 You guys give me a moment.”
-Zero rummaged through his bag pulling out a different plants that he knew were considered safe.
-Using a couple of different combinations, he put it into the mortar and began to grind them together.
+Zero rummaged through his bag, pulling out different plants that he knew were considered safe.
+Then, using a couple of combinations, he put them into the mortar and ground them together.

 “It worked.”
 Zero eyes sparkled with joy.
-He forgot that by combining different plants could make medicine.
+He forgot that combining different plants could make medicine.

-Using different combination of herbs, plants, roots, trees, and even animals one is able to create different tonics, pills, teas, potions, and many more.
+Using different combinations of herbs, plants, roots, trees, and even animals, one can create different tonics, pills, teas, potions, and many more.

 “What worked?” asked Agnis as she looked over his shoulder.

 “This.”
-Zero held up the medicine that looked like brown pellet size ball in his hand.
-“Our possible life saver.”
-His mind went into overdrive, already he thought of the thousands of different other combination that he could try.
+Zero held the medicine that looked like a brown pellet ball in his hand.
+“Our possible lifesaver.”
+His mind went into overdrive; he had already thought of the thousands of different combinations he could try.

 “Nope.
 It’s medicine.
 The next closest thing to a potion.” he proudly showed off to them.

-Zeraph took the medicine off his hands.
+Zeraph took medicine off his hands.
 “It’s barely worth eating.
-You would have to eat a thousand of these before your health could even recover to half.”
+You must eat a thousand of these before your health could recover to half.”

-“Its just the first product.
-There are many other things out there that I haven’t tried yet.”
+“It is just the first product.
+I haven’t tried many other things out there yet.”
 Zero said with slight disappointment in his voice.

 “Let’s get on our way.
 I personally don’t have all day to be playing,” said Zeraph.
 He took the Health Pellet and stashed it in his bag.

 Traveling through the Forgotten Forest near the road helped the group travel quicker.
-They did not meet large swarms except on rare occasions and most of the time, the monsters were low level creatures.
+In addition, they did not meet large swarms except on rare occasions; most of the time, the monsters were low-level creatures.

-At times they met travelers, merchants, and mercenaries, where they exchanged quick words, but those were on rare occasion.
-Zero was busily gathering as many plants as possible so that later on he will be able to create more pellets.
+At times they met travelers, merchants, and mercenaries, where they exchanged quick words, but those were on rare occasions.
+Instead, Zero was busily gathering as many plants as possible so that later on, he could create more pellets.

 “How much further until we get out of here?” asked Jack.

-“I would of loved to, but it’s not possible when crossing the valley.
+“I would love to, but it’s not possible when crossing the valley.
 The terrain is too uneven.”